jyn514/rfcs/text/0000-docs-rs-one-default-target.md

 - We could keep building all 5 targets but implement parallel builds.
   This would decrease queue times and avoid a single crate from clogging up the queue, at the cost of increasing resource costs.
-  Additionally, this would not help as much when many crates are released at the same time.
+  However, this would not help as much when many crates are released at the same time.
+  Additionally, implementing parallel builds will be difficult from an implementation perspective;
+  there is a need to balance resource usage by builds against resource usage from the docs.rs web server (as most readers will know, Rust compiles can be very long and resource intensive).
   Parallel builds does not conflict with this RFC, so it is possible to implement both.
 - We could build only a single default target, but make it something other than `x86_64-unknown-linux-gnu`.
   This requires the docs.rs host to be same as the default or proc-macros and build scripts will break